zettsu-t/cppMockgen/notes.md

 CppMockGen does not support some C++ features such as

-* va_arg : I think it is more appropriate in C++ to use boost::any and std::tuple to pass arbitrary type and number of arguments.
+* va_arg : Function declarations do not tell CppMockGen how to parse variable argument lists.
 * Write an array of function pointers `T(f[])(args)` as an argument of function declarations : I think this is difficult to read and I would like to define and use its type alias.
-* Using directives as type aliases
+* Using directives as alias template types
 * Operator overloading
 * Perfect forwarding and move semantics `(T&&)`
 * CppMockGen does not make mocks for member functions with ref-qualifier (`&` and `&&`).

+Instead of using va_arg in C++, I think it is more appropriate to use boost::any and std::tuple to pass arbitrary type and number of arguments.

 ## Data structure and converting C++ code